michaelmell/HiPFSTA/README.md

 	> ipython
 	> %run run_tracking.py
     ```
+**Note**: When running the program in interactive mode (default setting used in this repository), the program will display a window showing the first frame with its tracking (black line at the contour of the cell).
+Please close this window to continue the processing of the dataset.

 * Run python contour tracking for RBC dataset.
 In the anaconda prompt enter:
     ```